substance-labs/universal-deposits/README.md

 TypeScript library for interacting with the Universal Deposits system:

 - Address derivation (calculating deterministic addresses)
-- Contract deployment monitoring
-- Event monitoring (watching for token transfers and settlements)
+- Quote query and aggregation
 - Integration with viem for blockchain interactions

 ### @universal-deposits/deploy-service